iCliniq Logo

 Conclusion

-Tuberculous meningitis is a severe life-threatening condition caused due to Mycobacterium tuberculosis.
+Tuberculous meningitis is a severe life-threatening condition caused by Mycobacterium tuberculosis.
 It usually starts as a TB of the lung and later spreads to the meninges of the brain and spinal cord and causes tuberculous meningitis.
 Common symptoms include neck stiffness, severe headaches, and light sensitivity.
 Untreated tuberculous meningitis can have major complications, including brain damage and death.
 However, early detection and appropriate treatment are said to have a good outlook.

 Frequently Asked Questions